Crazy-Rich-Meghan/tutorials/perpendicular-flap-stress/README.md

+---
+title: Perpendicular Flap (with IGA Solid Participant Communicating Stress Data)
+keywords: G+Smo, perpendicular flap
+summary: This tutorial demonstrates the isogeometric analysis (IGA) solid solver version of the “Perpendicular Flap” tutorial.
+It focuses on using G+Smo to handle solid-structure interactions by exchanging stress data during simulations.
+---

+## Highlight:

 ## Overview

 This example demostrates how the Geometry + Simulation Modules (G+Smo) can be utilised through a module-type adapter to couple with other codes using preCICE.
 G+Smo offers a robust framework for isogeometric analysis (IGA), seamlessly integrating geometric representations with numerical solvers to enable advanced simulations and efficient code coupling.